 We are getting closer to our main objective.
 We’ll get up at dawn to ascend through a narrow way of steps until we get to Intipunku or the Door of the Sun (2,720 mts. / 8,923 ft.) and get a first glance of Machu Picchu (2,450 mts. / 8,038 ft.) at sunrise; a memorable experience to capture in pictures.
 We will then go down for a guided tour of the fortress and the opportunity to learn and see everything there is to see of one of the Seven Wonders of the World.
+Enjoy a delicious lunch at the Sanctuary Lodge by Belmond Hotel.
 At the arranged time, descend (by shuttle bus) to the village of Aguas Calientes where you will spend the night at the El Mapi Hotel.
 Enjoy dinner at the hotel.
 Balance of the day is at leisure to enjoy a nice walk around the village.

 - Distance: 4km. / 2.48 mi.

 - Maximum altitude reached: 2,720 mts. / 8,923 ft.